Maki Itoh: DDT Pro-Wrestling appearances (2013–2016)

-Tokyo Joshi Pro Wrestling (2016–present)
+Tokyo Joshi Pro Wrestling (2016–2025)

-On December 11, 2016, at the DDT Pro-Wrestling event "Road to SUPER SAND-Dramatic Dream Tonkotsu-" in Fukuoka Hakata Star Lane, Itoh made her official DDT debut, where she was defeated by Miyu Yamashita.
+On December 11, 2016, at the DDT Pro-Wrestling event Road to SUPER SAND-Dramatic Dream Tonkotsu- in Fukuoka Hakata Star Lane, Itoh made her official DDT debut, where she was defeated by Miyu Yamashita.

 On January 4, 2017, Itoh officially joined Tokyo Joshi Pro Wrestling.
-On March 13, 2017 at At This Time, Get Excited In Nerima!
+On March 13, 2017, at At This Time, Get Excited In Nerima!
 Itoh was defeated by Mil Clown in a three-way match also featuring Maho Kurone.

-After her dismissal from the idol group LinQ, Itoh stopped using the group's song Calorie Nante as her entrance theme, instead choosing to perform an on-the-spot a cappella version of the Noriyuki Makihara song Mou Koi Nante Shinai.
-This continued until the beginning of October 2017, when she began entering to Setsunairo by Tokiwoikiru.
+After her dismissal from the idol group LinQ, Itoh stopped using the group's song "Calorie Nante" as her entrance theme, instead choosing to perform an on-the-spot a cappella version of the Noriyuki Makihara song "Mou Koi Nante Shinai".
+This continued until the beginning of October 2017, when she began entering to "Setsunairo" by Tokiwoikiru.

-In July, Itoh participated in the "Tokyo Princess Cup" held at Shinjuku Mura Studio.
+In July, Itoh participated in the Tokyo Princess Cup held at Shinjuku Mura Studio.
 In the first round, she fought against Shoko Nakajima, but was eliminated.

 Itoh made her US debut at DDT Coming to America where she wrestled Miyu Yamashita.
 The next day she appeared at Joey Ryan's Penis Party event organized by Joey Ryan where she fought in a multi-man match for the Ironman Heavymetalweight Championship, but was defeated by the champion Yoshihiko.